 In the Swedish podcast “Framgångspodden” by Alexander Pärleros, a Swedish compulsive gambler describes his gambling story.
 He went from being a highly trusted citizen with a well-paid job, a fancy car, and many friends to a degenerate gambler, committing fraud on his friends to finance his gambling.
 How is that possible?

-As part of the podcast story, the compulsive gambler explains how his gambling completely changed after a car accident.
+As part of the podcast story, the compulsive gambler explains how gambling completely changed after a car accident.
 The accident changed his life, and he could no longer work as he had done before.
 Gambling became an escape, a refuge from the pain.

 How to help a degenerate gambler

 If you’re trying to support a degenerate gambler, we recommend you read our: How to help a gambling addict guide.
 It’s an extensive guide full of tips and tools that we believe you’ll find helpful.
 One of the keys is to focus on yourself first to avoid falling into a co-dependence.

 Suppose you want to stop gambling and create a change in your life.
 We want to support you as much as possible.
 Change can only come from you, but it’s easier if you have a good support network.
 In our community, you’ll find 100s of people with similar experiences.
 From today, you’re not alone anymore.

-To break free from addiction, the first step is understanding what the habit is doing for us.
+The first step to breaking free from gambling addiction is understanding what the habit is doing for us.
 It begins by answering the following questions:

 - What happens when you gamble?